When you send a birthday, anniversary, good luck or similar card, you may want to include a little extra to make the greeting card into a mini-gift.

 So here are some ideas for little extras that you can include with your home-made (and bought) cards to give them that little special extra.

 As well as the millions of lovely fridge magnets available to buy, you can make your own by printing an image onto magnetic printer paper.
-You can also stick a small piece of magnet onto the back of a chipboard or similar.
+You can also stick a small piece of magnet onto the back of a chipboard cut out or similar.
 One big advantage of homemade magnets is they can be lighter than a shop-bought metal one.
 There are many Tin Teddy clip art images and digital collage sheets that work very well as fridge magnets.

 2 Book mark

 Even in this age of Kindles, Nooks and other digital books, a book mark is still a lovely present for a reader.
 You can very easily make a bookmark from card, using your usual scrapbooking and card making skills such as stamping, punching, die cuts, embellishments etc. For a longer lasting result the bookmark can be laminated.
 Stitched, knitted and crocheted bookmarks are also popular.

 There are millions of fantastic badges (pinback buttons) available Although proper badge makers are expensive, there are cheap plastic and basic versions available in your local toy shop that will still give great results.
 Or for a fun budget version – buy some card badge disks from your local stationery shop, and just add a picture to the front.

 You can slip the badge into the envelope, or fix it to the front of the greeting card with sticky tape.

 4 Simple rosette